mac-lawson/web/README.md

-# Rust `web` Library
+# Rust `weblib` Library
-The Rust `web` Library is a small, simple library for fetching the contents of a URL and returning them as a string.
+The Rust `weblib` Library is a small, simple library for fetching the contents of a URL and returning them as a string.
 <br>
 ![GitHub](https://img.shields.io/github/license/mac-lawson/web)![GitHub commit activity](https://img.shields.io/github/commit-activity/y/mac-lawson/web)